mozilla/addon-sdk/AOM Native Jetpack Support.md

 proposed here, then the documentation should be available on MDN as all other extension documentation is, and there should no longer be a need to store the documentation with the cuddlefish CLI.

+## Phase 2 (2014 Q2 - ?)

+In the second phase we have a few remaining issues to consider.
+First will be the AOM interface, and the second will be the cuddlefish (aka cfx) cli.

+### AOM Interface

+[Flightdeck](https://wiki.mozilla.org/AMO/FlightDeck) is a tool which which has the following functions/goals:

+1. Made extension development easy and rapid
+2. Made extension development collaborative
+3. Made submitting add-ons to AMO easy.

+The latter two functions will be difficult to support within Firefox itself, but not impossible.

+#### Rapid extension development within Firefox

+Once Firefox natively supports Jetpacks as first class extensions (see Phase 1) rapid developement will be free, making this functionality easy to discover and utilize for developers will however require interface changes to the AOM.
+These are some suggested changes that may be useful:

+1. Some means for creating a new add-on skeleton (similar to the task which `cfx init` provided or creating a new add-on on Flightdeck).
+2. Some means for editing files in an add-on without the requirement for external tools or file editors (while still allowing external tools/editors to be used).
+For example Scratchpad integration.
+3. Some means for creating files and adding files to the extension without the need to use external tools.
+It should be possible to add images and other media to an extension in development without the need to use the file system, it should also be possible to create new files for the extension in development without the need to use the file system or a file editor.

+#### Making extension development collaborative

+One of the most important features for Flightdeck was the ability to share and reuse third party modules.
+In the future this should be done through NPM, ideally it would be possible to use third package modules available on NPM through Firefox by some means.

+#### Submitting Add-ons to AMO

+Some sort of AMO integration or streamlined add-on submission process would be ideal.

+### Cuddlefish